-Section 4-02 would be amended to allow pedestrians to cross any roadway, other than a limited access highway, while clarifying that pedestrians who fail to yield to the right-of-way of other traffic would not be subject to a violation of the traffic rules.
+- Section 4-02 is amended to allow pedestrians to cross any roadway, other than a limited access highway, while clarifying that pedestrians who fail to yield to the right-of-way of other traffic would not be subject to a violation of the traffic rules. - Section 4-03(a) is amended to update the requirements for vehicle operators and pedestrians facing green, yellow, and red traffic control signals. - Section 4-03(b) is amended to update the requirements for vehicle operators facing blinking traffic control signals. - Section 4-03(c) is amended to update the requirements for pedestrians facing pedestrian control signals.

-- Section 4-03(a) would be amended to update the requirements for vehicle operators and pedestrians facing green, yellow, and red traffic control signals. - Section 4-03(b) would be amended to update the requirements for vehicle operators facing blinking traffic control signals. - Section 4-03(c) would be amended to update the requirements for pedestrians facing pedestrian control signals. - Section 4-04 would be amended to replace "shall" with "are advised" or "are cautioned" as it relates to pedestrians abiding by traffic and pedestrian control signals, and to update vehicle operator and pedestrian responsibilities as it relates to the right-of-way and duty of care inside and outside of crosswalks. - Section 4-05 would be amended to update a vehicle operator's responsibilities when making U-turns.
+- Section 4-04 is amended to replace "shall" with "are advised" or "are cautioned" as it relates to pedestrians abiding by traffic and pedestrian control signals, and to update vehicle operator and pedestrian responsibilities as it relates to the right-ofway and duty of care inside and outside of crosswalks. - Section 4-05 is amended to update a vehicle operator's responsibilities when making U-turns.